ojas7160/grappus-assignment/README.md

 5. On the scroll, the header will be fixed too
 6. smart filter at the bottom in discover sector section, just click on any tag and it will filter accordingly

+-> Steps to run

+1. clone this repo into your machine `git clone ${repo-ssh-link}`
+2. select the repo `cd grappus-assignment`
+3. `npm i` -> just to install all node modules
+4. `ng serve` to run the app on localhost:4200 port
+5. or if any other application is already running in 4200 port then `ng serve --port ${portNumber} --host=0.0.0.0`

 # grappus-assignment